wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-orchard-cms-gallery.md

 ## Overview

 The Marketplace makes available a wide range of popular web applications developed by Microsoft, third party companies, and open source software initiatives.
-Web applications created from the Marketplace do not require installation of any software other than the browser used to connect to the [Azure preview portal](https://manage.windowsazure.cn/).
+Web applications created from the Marketplace do not require installation of any software other than the browser used to connect to the [Azure Portal Preview](https://manage.windowsazure.cn/).
 For more information about the web applications in the Marketplace, see [Azure Marketplace](/marketplace/).

 In this tutorial, you'll learn: